 What is gaslighting?
-And how do I know if it's happening me?
+And how do I know if it's happening to me?

-You might of heard of this term before.
+You might have heard of this term before.

 A relationship where you constantly doubt yourself, feel second best to your partner, often stupid or where you no longer trust your own instincts can be the result of gaslighting.

 This sophisticated form of emotional abuse can occur within many scenarios, many of which can impact you without even realising.

 For example, if you are called crazy and over-sensitive when you're actually approaching a problem correctly.
 This, in turn, makes you second guess your sanity and if you are just being "crazy" and acting "like a girl".

 A gaslighter will often respond to your concerns by flipping the issue and suggesting there's something wrong with you, causing the root of the conversation to change.
 They will put the spotlight on you and ask why you are acting a certain way, despite their actions being the concerning ones.

 This can cause you to lose faith in your own judgement and often back down because you are simply just confused.

 "Having your reality questioned has got to be the most damaging thing out there..."